theoddora/Interview_Prep/System Design/01_Communication.md

 HTTP 2 was designed from the ground up to address the main limitations of HTTP 1.1.
-It uses a binary protocol rather than a textual one, allowing it to multiplex multiple concurrent request- response transactions (streams) on the same connection.
-In early 2020 about half of the most-visited websites on the internet were using the new HTTP 2 standard.
+It uses a binary protocol rather than a textual one, allowing it to multiplex multiple concurrent request-response transactions (streams) on the same connection.
+In early
+2020 about half of the most-visited websites on the internet were using the new HTTP 2 standard.